The Sound of Music: 1998 Broadway revival

-2006 London revival
+2006 West End revival

 An Andrew Lloyd Webber production opened on November 15, 2006, at the London Palladium, produced by Live Nation's David Ian and Jeremy Sams.
 Following failed negotiations with Hollywood star Scarlett Johansson, the role of Maria was cast through a UK talent search reality TV show called How Do You Solve a Problem like Maria?
-The talent show was produced by (and featured) Andrew Lloyd Webber and also featured presenter/comedian Graham Norton and a judging panel of David Ian, John Barrowman and Zoe Tyler.
+The talent show was produced by (and featured) Andrew Lloyd Webber and also featured presenter/comedian Graham Norton and a judging panel of David Ian, John Barrowman and Zoë Tyler.

 Connie Fisher was selected by public voting as the winner of the show.
 In early 2007, Fisher suffered from a heavy cold that prevented her from performing for two weeks.
 To prevent further disruptions, an alternate Maria, Aoife Mulholland, a fellow contestant on How Do You Solve a Problem like Maria?, played Maria on Monday evenings and Wednesday matinee performances.
 Simon Shepherd was originally cast as Captain von Trapp, but after two preview performances he was withdrawn from the production, and Alexander Hanson moved into the role in time for the official opening date along with Lesley Garrett as the Mother Abbess.
 After Garrett left, Margaret Preece took the role.
 The cast also featured Lauren Ward as the Baroness, Ian Gelder as Max, Sophie Bould as Liesl, and Neil McDermott as Rolf.
 Other notable replacements included Simon Burke and Simon MacCorkindale as the Captain and newcomer Amy Lennox as Liesl.
-Summer Strallen replaced Fisher in February 2008, with Mulholland portraying Maria on Monday evenings and Wednesday matinees.
+Summer Strallen replaced Fisher in February 2008, with Mulholland playing Maria on Monday evenings and Wednesday matinees.
 The revival received enthusiastic reviews, especially for Fisher, Preece, Bould and Garrett.
-A cast recording of the London Palladium cast was released.
 The production closed on February 21, 2009, after a run of over two years and was followed by a UK national tour, described below.